-How the Biggest Money Laundering in Europe Took Place in a Small Branch of a Large Bank
+How the Biggest Money Laundering in Europe Took Place in a Small Branch of a Large Bankputri

-Danske Bank, the largest bank in Denmark is suspected of being a money laundering place after authorities in Denmark and Estonia investigated the Estonian branch of Danske Bank (DBE) and found more than 8 billion euro or may have been laundered during the period between 2007 and 2015.
+After authorities in Denmark and Estonia investigated the Estonian branch of Danske Bank (DBE), the largest bank in Denmark is suspected of being a money laundering facility and found more than 8 billion euro or may have been laundered during the period between 2007 and 2015.

 Danske Bank’s Chief Executive Officer, Thomas Borgen, resigned on September 19 after the results of the investigation were revealed.
 Borgen, who served since 2013, admitted to Reuters that although he was personally clean, he would remain responsible for what happened to the bank he led.
 Then, how could the biggest bank in Denmark which had operated for 147 years get involved in the biggest money-laundering scandal in Europe?